Putting Yourself in the Right Place at the Right Time

 But what is the advantage of tying your communications into a key event at the company?
 Firstly, it makes your communication relevant to the prospect.
 You can grab their interest in the first line by talking about them and their company's situation.
 Instead of telling them how good you are, you can explain how your company's expertise can help them; either by removing a problem from their in-tray or by taking their business forward.
 Remember, in a time of change the company may not have all the experience it needs to deal with new issues that are being thrown up.
 This is when it looks to outsource and when, by being in the right place at the right time, you can win business.

 Firing a supplier, selecting a new one and briefing the new supplier requires effort and most people take the view that if it ain't broke, don't fix it.
 And as anyone who has ever done cold-calling and appointment setting will tell you, it is difficult to penetrate that mind-set.
 But by contacting companies when they are likely to be looking at changing suppliers, you can increase your new business success rate.

-And of course, by taking the targeted approach, you are not spending huge sums on brochures, corporate gifts and postage.
-Volume-based direct marketing is looking increasingly 20th century as companies reduce waste and try to look as environmentally conscious as possible.
-If brands have learnt anything in the last ten years it's that value-based direct marketing is where it's at and that firing off 5,000 corporate brochures in the hope of picking up a handful of appointments is not going win you any friends in the CSR (corporate social responsibility) department.
+By taking the targeted approach, you are not spending big sums on brochures, corporate gifts and postage.
 Plus by targeting fewer companies you can put your best resources into following up every lead.
 How much of your budget can you save by not paying telemarketers to phone company directors who are not in any mood to change suppliers?